ChluNetwork/chlu-protocol/chlu_protocol.md

 saved in the ```hash``` field.
 Further, the entire contents (apart from the hash) are encrypted using the vendor public key accessible from IPFS.
-The location of the key and how it should be accessed by the Custome Wallet is described in the Vendor Wallet Setup section.
+The location of the key and how it should be accessed by the Customer Wallet is described in the Vendor Wallet Setup section.

 ## Payment Record